-The Winter Solstice is almost upon us, and what could be more fitting that a Yule Log aka Bûche de Noël.
+The Winter Solstice is upon us, and what could be more fitting that a Yule Log aka Bûche de Noël.
 And yes, it can also be served for Christmas.
 We all know about these cross-over traditions of winter holidays.

 The tradition of the Yule Log spans millennia and actually precedes Christianity.
 Peasants used to burn a yule log on the Winter Solstice in December to keep evil spirits away, which they presumed might come because of the prolonged darkness at the Winter Solstice.

 As Christianity grew, the yule log became more commonly associated with Christmas celebrations and Christianity adopted the Yule log tradition.
 For centuries, Christians cut their own yule logs at Christmas time or they would try to find a yule log to burn.
 During the 1700s and 1800s, it was a regular Christmas tradition for men to go out in search of a yule log.
 Many European countries had traditions surrounding the Yule log, but a Yule log was burned either in the days preceding Christmas or on Christmas Eve or Christmas Day.